-Olive-sided Flycatchers are uncommon visitors to the Washington metro area and infrequently seen at Monticello Park only about one out of every three years.
+Spring: Olive-sided Flycatchers are uncommon visitors to the Washington metro area, and they are seen at Monticello Park only about one out of every three years.

 Where to See Them in the Park

 On the rare occasions when an Olive-sided Flycatcher is at Monticello, it usually is on a bare branch at the top of a tall dead tree.
 There is no best time to look for one.

 The breast of the Olive-sided Flycatcher has a broad central lemony line, and the olive sides are long vertical streaks which border the central line on each side.
 The sexes are similar.

 In May, 2017, an Olive-sided Flycatcher visited Monticello.
 This composite photo shows three images of the underparts.